FuelLabs/sway/docs/slides/trivial_encoding.md

 ---

-If a developer is OK with the risks and wants to deal with invalid representation manually, he can force a type by doing:
+If developers are OK with the risks and wants to deal with invalid representation manually, they can force triviality of a type by doing:

 ```rust
 pub struct TriviallyDecodable<T> { value: T }